-How to Remove Hard Water Buildup in Your HomeAugust 2, 2018
+How to Remove Hard Water Buildup in Your HomeMay 26, 2023

 Cleaning Showerheads and Faucets

-Cleaning your toilets isn’t the most desirable chore, but it’s one of the most important ones.
-A simple solution to removing hard water stains in your toilet is a Borax and distilled white vinegar solution.
-First, pour a quarter cup of Borax into your toilet bowl and use a toilet brush to mix it into the water.
-Then add a cup of white vinegar.
-Let the mixture sit for 20 minutes before you use the toilet brush to scrub the hard water stains.
+Cleaning your toilet isn’t a desirable chore, but it’s one of the most important ones!
+You can use borax and distilled white vinegar.
+Pour a quarter of borax into the bowl, and use a toilet brush to mix it into the water.
+Add a cup of white vinegar, and allow the mixture to sit for 20 minutes.
+Afterward, use the brush to scrub off hard water residue.